West Coast Trail: Planning

 - We strongly recommend hikers start the trail a minimum of five hours before sunset to ensure a camping area is reached before nightfall.

 - Hiking from Gordon River to Camper Bay in one day is not advisable.
 Plan to camp at Thrasher Cove.
 Statistics show that most accidents occur later in the day in this area.
 At the end of your hike, register your party off the West Coast Trail.
 Return one copy of the park permit to a West Coast TrailInformation Centre.
 Permits can be placed in designated drop box if the centres are closed.

 - Anyone interested in travelling the Nitinaht Triangle or Cape Beale Headlands is required to contact the West Coast Trail Information Centre for information and permits.

-All overnight users of the West Coast Trail must participate in an orientation session.
+All overnight users of the West Coast Trail must participate in an orientation session and pre-hike briefing.

 The purpose of the orientation process is to:

 - Provide information about safety issues to reduce the number of hiker injuries;